antor44/livestream_video/Audio-Transcription-Chrome/README.md

 ## Implementation Details

 ### Capturing Audio
-To capture the audio in the current tab, we used the chrome `tabCapture` API to obtain a `MediaStream` object of the current tab.
+To capture the audio in the current tab, we used the Chrome `tabCapture` API to obtain a `MediaStream` object of the current tab.

 ### Options
 When using the Audio Transcription extension, you have the following options: